software-mansion/protostar/website/docs/tutorials/07-testing/03-fuzzing/README.md

 This feature is actively developed and many new additions will land in future Protostar releases.
 :::

-Protostar tests can take parameters, which makes such tests to be run in a _fuzzing mode_.
+In order to use the _fuzzing mode_, you have to use the [`given`](../02-cheatcodes/given.md) cheatcode.
-In this mode, Protostar treats the test case parameters as a specification of the test case, in the form of properties which it should satisfy, and tests that these properties hold in numerous randomly generated input data.
+In the _fuzzing mode_, Protostar treats the test case parameters as a specification of the test case, in the form of properties which it should satisfy, and tests that these properties hold in numerous randomly generated input data.

 This technique is often called _property-based testing_.
 From the perspective of a user, the purpose of property-based testing is to make it easier for the user to write better tests.

+Fuzzer input parameters are selected according to a _fuzzing strategy_ associated with each parameter.
+Protostar offers various strategies tailored for specific use cases, check out the [Strategies](./strategies.md) page for more information.
+Associating a fuzzing strategy to a parameter is done using the [`given`](../02-cheatcodes/given.md) cheatcode, which is only available within [setup cases][setup-case].

 ## Example